Christian Z. Goering

 Fax: (479) 575-6676

 Chris Goering began his career in higher education at the University of Arkansas in 2007 upon receiving a Ph.D. in Curriculum and Instruction from Kansas State University.
 Prior, he taught high school English and leadership courses at Washburn Rural High School in Topeka, Kansas.
 He writes about how English teachers use music in their teaching and education policy.
 He's currently the Director of the Northwest Arkansas Writing Project, faculty director of the Center for Children & Youth, and holds a faculty affiation with the Interdisciplinary Ph.D. program in Public Policy.
 In 2016, Goering was elected as a Fellow of the University of Arkansas Teaching Academy and also successfully renewed his NBCT license in English Language Arts.
+Goering was elected to a four-year leadership term of the national organization of English educators, the English Language Arts Teacher Educators.

 - Musical arts integration